QiuYukang/5G-LENA/README.md

 git clone https://gitlab.com/cttc-lena/ns-3-dev.git
 ```

-### 2. Switch to the ns-3 development branch with V2X extensions:
+### 2. Switch to the desired ns-3 release branch with V2X extensions:

+See above table; this will be of the form "ns3-dev-v2x-v#.#"

 ```
 cd ns-3-dev